vshn/appcat-comp-functions/README.md

 To add a new function to PostgreSQL by VSHN:

-- Create a new package under `./pkg/functions/vshn-postgres-func`
+- Create a new package under `./functions/vshn-postgres-func`
 - Add the transform function to the list in `./cmd/vshn-postgres-func`
-- implement the actual `transform()` function by using the helper functions from `io.go`
+- implement the actual `Transform()` function by using the helper functions from `runtime/runtime.go`

 This architecture allows us to run all the functions with a single command.
-But for debugging and development purpose it's possible to run each function seperately, by using the `--function` flag.
+But for debugging and development purpose it's possible to run each function separately, by using the `--function` flag.

 ## Manually testing a function
 To test a function you can leverage the FunctionIO file in the `./test` folder.